The Westernport Bay area consists of rocky platforms, sandy beaches and unique marine habitats.

 A great place for a picnic, a family excursion or just a simple relaxing experience.

-The island only has a few inhabitants who live on it.
+In Western Port Bay this island only has a few inhabitants who live on it.
 They maintain the island's flora and fauna, species that are found in no other part of the world.

 You are able to access the island by barge from Stoney Point and Cowes.